How to Inspire Inspired Leadership

 - Conduct after-action reviews of personal leadership moments.
 Look back on leadership actions just taken, asking what worked, what was not invoked, and even what was missing from the original checklist.
 Through such efforts, entrepreneurs who actively pursue feedback from their team and their customers are on the road to success.

 - Endure extremely stressful leadership moments.
 Transform a chilling experience into a learning opportunity.
-We often learn as much from setbacks as successes—sometimes we learn even more from setbacks than successes—and with unflinching study of the stumbles, you have a greater readiness to apply real leadership the next time.
+We often learn as much from setbacks as successes—sometimes we learn even more from setbacks than successes—and with an unflinching study of the stumbles, you have a greater readiness to apply real leadership the next time.

 - Experience the leadership moments of others.
 The final step is to vicariously or directly experience a leadership moment of a mentor or peer.
 When you walk in another’s shoes during a critical test of leadership, you will build a better appreciation for when and how to invoke your own leadership elements.